neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 ## Contents
-In addition to the step-by-step instructions in this guide, this directory contains additional files to aide in the deployment.
+In addition to the step-by-step instructions in this guide, the directory contains additional files to aid in the deployment.

 ### Dockerfile
 The included `Dockerfile` builds an image on top of the standard `python:3.8` image